raml-org/raml-spec/versions/raml-10/raml-10.md

           - unix
 ```

-In this example the resulting enum value is `[ mac, unix, win ]`.
+The enum value resulting from the merge that occurs is `[ mac, unix, win ]`.

-Important case of collections is a trait, which can appear as "is" attribute value for method, resource, trait or resource type.
-Such lists may contain same traits which differ in parameter sets and, thus, can not be considered equal:
+In collections, a trait can appear as an "is" attribute value for a method, resource, trait, or resource type.
+Such lists can contain the same traits but different parameter sets and, thus, cannot be considered equal:

 ```yaml
 #%RAML 1.0